Content code

 Centre of the lens.

-Principal axis Line passing through the optical centre and perpendicular to the lens.
+Principal axis Line passing through the optical centre that is perpendicular to the lens.

-Focal lenght Distance between the focus and the optical centre.
+Focal length Distance between the focal point and the optical centre.

 Ray of curvature (R) Segment linking the centre of curvature to the corresponding surface of the lens.